ow2-proactive/scheduling-abstraction-layer/endpoints/7-node-endpoints.md

 #### 7.1- findNodeCandidates endpoint:

+**Description**:
-**Description**: A node candidate is a combination of an image, location, and hardware that are feasiable together.
-In the case of a Cloud provider SAL will analyze all these possible combinations and create a list of node candidates that are ready to be servered to any logic unit.
-In this endpoint we define a way to retrieve and filter these nodes using `NodeTypeRequirement` and `AttributeRequirement`.
+A node candidate represents a feasible combination of image, location, and hardware.
+For Cloud providers, SAL analyzes all possible combinations and generates a list of node candidates ready to serve any logic unit.
+This endpoint provides a mechanism to retrieve and filter these nodes based on `NodeTypeRequirement` and `AttributeRequirement`.

+Before using this endpoint, ensure that cloud or edge nodes are added.

 *   For the `NodeTypeRequirement` we verify that the node candidate is the type desired.
 These types are: `IAAS`, `PAAS`, `FAAS`, `BYON`, `EDGE`, `SIMULATION`
 *   For the `AttributeRequirement` they are catagorized in the following classes: